top of page

 The Pool Terrace: Dubai Dining Meets Skyline Leisure

 One of the most distinctive aspects of Tattu Dubai is its outdoor pool terrace within Ciel Tower.
+Few restaurants combine fine dining with elevated poolside architecture, particularly at this height above the city.

 From a photography perspective, the pool deck introduces contrast: open skies, reflective water surfaces, and sweeping urban views counterbalance the darker, more intimate interior spaces.
+This interplay between interior drama and exterior openness gives the project its visual rhythm.

 Architectural Photography That Captures Experience

+Luxury hospitality design is increasingly about experience-driven environments—spaces designed for atmosphere, storytelling, and visual identity.
 For architects, designers, and hospitality brands, photography becomes the bridge between the built project and the global audience that discovers it online.

 This is where Edmon Leong focuses his craft: producing imagery that communicates the architectural intent, the mood of the space, and the brand narrative behind the design.
+From Dubai’s most ambitious restaurants to international hospitality projects, the work centers on one idea: great design deserves powerful imagery.

 Technical Overview of the Project